jake-kirkman/jake-kirkman.github.io/src/content/home.md

 ## What I'm looking for

-With nearly four years of professional experience in Salesforce development at Greengage/Silver Lined Solutions, I'm now seeking to further this experience and continue to expand my knowledge of Salesforce and push myself as there is nothing I enjoy more than being presented with a challenge.
+With nearly four years of professional experience in Salesforce development at Greengage/Silver Lined Solutions, I'm now seeking to further this experience and continue to expand my knowledge of Salesforce and push myself, as there is nothing I enjoy more than being presented with a challenge.

 I'd also like to diversify into other areas I've explored, such as Web Development using React or into Mobile Development using Flutter/React Native, and contribute my expertise to innovative projects.